christabor/namebot/README.md

 # Namebot
 A company/product name generating tool written in Python.
 Powers parts of Automotron.com

-## Notes:
 This project is ongoing, but feel free to contribute!
-There's much more to add, but it's a full-fledged suite of tools that can help you get started generating ideas and names.
+There's much more to add, but it's a full-fledged suite of tools that can help you get started generating real business names for your project or company!

 ## Modules:
-### Examples
-Some pregenerated examples for testing.
-This should be used for marshalling data into the views.

 ### Metrics
 A class of utilities for generating all kinds of linguistic metrics for a set of words.